-In recent years anthropology majors at Ithaca College have excavated a Cayuga village site in central New York, studied taro farming on the Big Island of Hawaii, worked on a farm with local Native Americans, helped refugees establish projects to raise scholarship money, worked to empower handicapped people in India through music, helped grade school children develop recycling and compost programs by having them do an archaeological excavation of waste fromt their school, and much more.
-For more than three decades our faculty have guided students in fieldwork, research, and internships in 22 U.S. states and 54 countries and foreign territories.
+Over the years anthropology majors at Ithaca College have excavated a Cayuga village site in central New York, studied taro farming on the Big Island of Hawaii, worked on a farm with local Native Americans, helped refugees establish projects to raise scholarship money, worked to empower disabled people in India through music, helped grade school children develop recycling and compost programs by having them do an archaeological excavation of waste from their school, and much more.
+For more than three decades our faculty have guided students in fieldwork, research, and internships in many states and around the world.

-Anthropology is the study of the human species, including its origins, evolution, shared traits with other primates, cultural development, and human diversity.
-Our department embraces the holistic tradition of anthropology.
-As a result, our students get thorough grounding in the fundamentals of biological anthropology, archaeology, and cultural anthropology before advancing to more focused coursework in anthropological theories and methods.
-Our diverse faculty helps students gain regional specializations in the Americas, Africa, the Pacific, and Asia.
-Other upper-level courses focus on skill building in research methods.
-These courses emphasize applied anthropology by demonstrating ways that anthropologists make substantial contributions to global issues such as cultural preservation, world hunger, environmental degradation, economic development, cross-cultural understandings of medicine, gender roles, aging, and refugee resettlement.
-If you would like to learn much more about our program and facilities, please browse the Anthropology Student Handbook.
+Anthropologists study the totality of the human condition, including its origins, evolution, shared traits with other primates, cultural development, and human diversity.
+Our department embraces the holistic tradition of anthropology, linking the subfields of biological anthropology, archaeology, and cultural anthropology.
+Our diverse faculty members mentor students in gaining regional specializations in the Americas, Africa, the Pacific, and Asia.
+Other courses focus on skill building through research methods and research.
+Many courses emphasize applied anthropology by demonstrating ways that anthropologists make substantial contributions to global issues such as cultural preservation, identity, food security, environmental stewardship, community development, war and militarization, integrative medicine, interpretation of skeletal remains, and the origins of social inequality.
+If you would like to learn more about our program and facilities, please browse the Anthropology Student Handbook or contact us.

 Learning by Doing